mattunderscorechampion/tree-root/README.md

 Utilities should be generic implementations provided outside of a tree that can be applied to any implementation.
 They should not be implemented within specific tree implementations.

+Where utilities depend on the specific implementations of the tree this should use the SPI and the ServiceLoader interface.
+The ServiceLoader can be used to look up implementation specific support for the task provided by the SPI.
+For example to rebalance a tree in place, using the methods provided by the API may not allow efficient operations as they are based on elements.
+An SPI implementation can be provided for each concrete mutable tree implementation that provides operations on nodes to support more efficient rebalancing.

 Tree implementations
 ====================